SkriptenMk/I_eW_24-28/files/lektionen_hs25/250903/sockets.md

     client_program()
 ```

-To run this script directly, it is the same as for the server script.
+To run this script, follow the same steps as for the server script.
 Open a terminal in the directory where the script is located and run the
 following command: